 NBA Playoffs: Nuggets' Starting Lineup Against Suns

-The Denver Nuggets visit the Phoenix Suns for Game 2 on Wednesday.
+The Denver Nuggets will host the Phoenix Suns for Game 3 on Friday night.

-The Suns won the first game and have a 1-0 series lead heading into Wednesday.
+The Denver Nuggets will look to get their first win in the second round against the Phoenix Suns at home in Denver on Friday night.

-For the game, the Nuggets have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Nuggets have announced their starting lineup, and the full lineup can be seen below from FantasyLabs NBA.

-The Suns are 5.5-point favorites over the Denver Nuggets in Phoenix for Game 2 on Wednesday evening, according to FanDuel.
+The Nuggets are 2-point favorites over the Phoenix Suns for Game 3 in Denver on Friday evening, according to FanDuel.

 Related stories on NBA basketball